EliiseS/board-demo/README.md

 ## Sprints

-Sprints are managed using projects, with a single project representing a single sprint, for example: [Sprint 0 board](https://github.com/EliiseS/board-demo/projects/1).
+Sprints are managed using projects, with a single project representing a single sprint, for example: [Sprint 0 project](https://github.com/EliiseS/board-demo/projects/1).
 Once a sprint is finished, the project can be closed

 ## Backlog

-Backlog is managed using a single board called `backlog`, found [here](https://github.com/EliiseS/board-demo/projects/2).
+Backlog is managed using a single project called `backlog`, found [here](https://github.com/EliiseS/board-demo/projects/2).
 The project contains a column for each sprint

 ## Parking lot